quantumlib/OpenFermion/README.rst

 Plugns are used to simulate and compile quantum circuits and to perform classical electronic structure calculations.
 Follow the links below to install these plugins.
-If you have built a new OpenFermion plugin we would be happy to link to it here.

 Circuit compilation and simulation plugins
 ------------------------------------------